Nginacloud/Analytics/SCRIPTS/README.md

 Visualizing the results in an easy-to-understand dashboard.

-2. Data Sources & Model
+### 2. Data Sources & Model

-Data Sources
+### Data Sources
 Weather Forecasts: Contains granular weather data including rainfall, wind speed, and temperature in Kelvin.
 This data is the foundation for all weather-related risk assessments.

-E-commerce Orders: Holds details about customer orders, including delivery times, cancellations, and product information.
+E-commerce products: Holds details about product name and price.

+Users: has data on the individuals making orders from the 5 cities.

-Data Model
+### Data Model
 The data model is a relational design in a PostgreSQL database, with normalized tables for weather, products, orders, and locations.
 This structure ensures data integrity and allows for efficient querying and joining of information.

-3. Data Pipeline Design
+## 3. Data Pipeline Design
 The data pipeline is designed as a daily ETL (Extract, Transform, Load) process, orchestrated by an Apache Airflow DAG.
 This ensures the data is fresh and the metrics are always up-to-date.

 The Airflow DAG is composed of the following tasks: